 (top photo credit: Burnaway & John Ramspott)

 Hear and meet leading photographers, educators, and curators during the ACP Lecture Series.
-Past speakers include Gregory Crewdson, Zoe Strauss, Vincent Laforet, Tierney Gearon, Alec Soth, Larry Sultan, Bruce Davidson, Lorna Simpson, Lauren Greenfield, Deborah Willis, and more.
+Past speakers include Gregory Crewdson, Zoe Strauss, Vincent Laforet, Tierney Gearon, Alec Soth, Larry Sultan, Bruce Davidson, Lorna Simpson, Lauren Greenfield, Deborah Willis, Dan Winters (above), and more.

 ACP's Annual Gala Fundraiser is a world-class photography auction, featuring Denise Bethel, former Head of Photographs at Sotheby's NY as auctioneer.
 With a silent-auction, live bidding, and a full dinner, the ACP Photography Auction is a night to remember.
 Advance purchase of tickets required.
-Seating is limited.
+Saturday, Oct.
+17th!

 The ACP Film Series explores the symbiotic connection between photography and film.
 While working with guest curators, we have featured early experimental films, current documentaries and everything in between.